The Mindfulness Centers Meditation Teacher Training program is a 160-hour evidence-based, community-focused,

 Yes, however it is a program requirement that you already have a regular and committed personal meditation practice for a minimum of 1 year.
 If you are new to meditation and still working to develop a personal practice you may benefit from first beginning with our Introduction to Meditation Online course.

-No. The course registration fee covers all of the 130 hours of required online coursework (the remaining 30 hours are independant) plus a digital copy of the textbook.
+No. The course registration fee covers all of the 130 hours of required online coursework (the remaining 30 hours are independent) plus a digital copy of the textbook.

 If you choose to take any of the elective “Live” webinar workshops w/ Dr. Norris or in-person retreats, those are an additional fee.
 Hardcopies of the course textbook are available on Amazon for an additional fee.